mwpeacey/tRF_target_prediction/README.md

 ## ORF prediction

-1.
+1. Find open reading frames in the stringtie-assembled transcriptome from step 1.8 with "ORF_prediction/find_orfs.sh".
-2.
+2. Blast predicted open reading frames against the Refseq annotation with "ORF_prediction/blast_orfs.sh".
+Retains only the top scoring hit.

 ## tRF target prediction

-1. Generate a fasta of tRF3b sequences from mature tRNA sequenes from GtRNAdb (https://gtrnadb.ucsc.edu) with "miranda/generate_tRF_fasta.R".
+1. Generate a fasta of tRF3b sequences from mature tRNA sequences from GtRNAdb (https://gtrnadb.ucsc.edu) with "miranda/generate_tRF_fasta.R".
 2. Run miRanda with either default miRNA or custom tRF parameters with "wrappers/miranda_wrapper.sh".
 Requires transcriptome input from step 1.8 and tRF input from step 3.1.
 Note this takes a long time given the size of the transcriptome (100,000 transcripts +).